-Our performance Q4 2016

-CERMAQ CANADA October-December 2016
+Our performance Q1 2017 CERMAQ CANADA January - March 2017

-In Cermaq Canada we continued to deliver good results on social performance this quarter with no non-compliances, an absence rate of 1.9 percent and zero lost time injuries.
-Our environmental performance was good with no fish escapes, and the overall lice situation was positive with no sea lice treatments performed, and sea lice counts kept below regulatory limits.
+In Cermaq Canada we continued to deliver good results on social performance this quarter with no non-compliances, an absence rate of 1.4 percent and zero lost time injuries.
+Our environmental performance was good with no fish escapes, and the overall lice situation was positive with slightly higher sea lice counts compared to same quarter last year.
+Sea lice counts were kept below regulatory limits for the quarter.

-The rolling 12 month fish survival rate was lower compared with the same period last year largely due to environmental challenges, including higher water temperatures and mouth rot in some farms.
-Due to these challenges, during this quarter the use of antibiotics increased compared with the same quarter last year and treatment was primarily for SRS.
-Currently there are no commercially available SRS vaccines in Canada.
-Cermaq Canada is actively engaged in both the research community and government to better understand the Canadian SRS situation and to expedite vaccine development and licensing.
-On a positive note, after a long period of elevated sea water temperatures, the temperatures are now back to normal level, which has led to a decrease in SRS presence in several sites.
+The rolling 12 month fish survival rate was lower compared with the same period last year largely due to previous environmental challenges and mouth rot in some farms.
+Despite these issues, the use of antibiotics decreased compared with the same quarter last year and treatment was primarily for mouth rot.
+After a long period of elevated sea water temperatures, the temperatures are now back to normal level, which has led to a decrease in SRS presence in several sites.